Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 German Max Kuhnert recalled: “Pain, hunger and thirst took second place now, with the ice-cold breath of death brushing our cheeks and sending shivers down our spines.
 The dream of glory diminished as survival became the only thing that mattered.”

 Kyiv became a key target of the German air force, which aimed to reduce the city to “rubble and ashes,” Stahel wrote.
-The city was attacked by German Stuka dive bombers, an airplane often equipped with a siren.
-The raids spread panic and despair, he wrote.
+The city was attacked by German Stuka dive bombers, airplanes often equipped with sirens.
+The air raids spread panic and despair, he wrote.

 Some Germans exulted: “There ought to be some newsreel men here,” one soldier wrote in his diary.
 “There would be incomparable picture material!”